iatmachian/imunify360-doc-test/docs/command_line_interface/README.md

 </div>

-To submit file as false positive (if Imunify360 considers file as a malicious but it actually doesn’t) you can use the following command:
+To submit file as false positive (if Imunify360 considers file as a malicious but it actually doesn’t) you can use the following command (please make sure to specify the file name along with full path):

 <div class="notranslate">

 ```
-imunify360-agent submit false-positive <file>
+imunify360-agent submit false-positive --reason <reason> --scanner ai-bolit <file>
 ```

 </div>

-To submit file as false negative (if Imunify360 considers file as a non-malicious but it actually does) you can use the following command:
+To submit file as false negative (if Imunify360 considers file as a non-malicious but it actually does) you can use the following command (please make sure to specify the file name along with full path):

 <div class="notranslate">